-16.1 Procedure for inviting tenants for interview in respect of allegations of anti-social behavior:
+16.1 Procedure for inviting tenants for interview in respect of allegations of anti-social behaviour:

-- First letter issued to tenant inviting them for interview giving them at least 5 working days notice, (unless a serious case); The letter will outline the allegation(s) of anti-social behaviour; - If tenant fails to attend interview and makes no contact a second interview letter will issue giving a new date; - If tenant continues to fail to attend or make contact with the Council a Final Letter for interview will issue by Registered Post and will inform the tenant of the consequences of failing to engage with the Council.

-If no response is received to the Final Letter the Council may take appropriate action to issue a Tenancy Warning (which provides for a review of the warning) and if not complied with to seek an order for re-possession resulting in the termination of the tenancy under Part 2 of the Housing (Miscellaneous Provisions) Act 2014, or an Excluding Order under the Housing (Miscellaneous Provisions) Act 1997 as amended.
+- First letter issued to tenant inviting them for interview giving them at least 5 working days notice, (unless a serious case); The letter will outline the allegation(s) of anti-social behaviour; - If tenant fails to attend interview and makes no contact a second interview letter will issue giving a new date; - If tenant continues to fail to attend or make contact with the Council a Final Letter for interview will issue by Registered Post and will inform the tenant of the consequences of failing to engage with the Council. - If no response is received to the Final Letter the Council may take appropriate action to issue a Tenancy Warning and if not complied with to seek an order for re-possession resulting in the termination of the tenancy under Part 2 of the Housing (Miscellaneous Provisions) Act 2014, or an Excluding Order under the Housing (Miscellaneous Provisions) Act 1997 as amended.